Walter Manny, 1st Baron Manny: Military career

 Manny played a distinguished role in the Scottish wars of Edward III, being present at the Battle of Dupplin Moor and the Siege of Berwick.
 He captured the pirate John Crabbe, whose expertise in fighting at sea would become of great value to the king.

 In 1337 Manny was appointed Admiral of the Northern Seas, and in the following year accompanied King Edward to the continent, where in the campaigns of the next few years he proved himself one of the boldest and ablest of the English king's military commanders.
+On 11 November 1339, Manny's brother, captured in an ambush near the city, was lynched by a mob while being brought through Cambrai's northern gate.
 He distinguished himself at the Battle of Sluys.

 Manny figured prominently in the defense of Brest during the Breton War of Succession.
 When Hennebont was besieged during that War, councillors tried to persuade the Montforts, led by Joanna of Flanders, to surrender to Charles of Blois, nephew of Philip VI of France.
 When she looked out a window, she saw the ships commanded by Manny sailing towards them.
 With the help of Manny and his small force, she managed to withstand the siege.

 In 1346, after the Breton War of Succession, Manny was captured, despite having been offered safe conduct, and thrown into prison at Saint-Jean-d'Angély.
 He quickly broke out of prison and joined the Siege of Calais, where he negotiated with the governor, after Philip VI had abandoned the city.
 He asked for mercy for the Burghers of Calais, but Edward only granted this request when Queen Philippa added her pleas to his.
 Manny also took part in the expedition to defend the city once again in 1349, during that year's failed French Siege of Calais.
 According to Froissart, King Edward III and his son fought incognito under Manny's banner.

 In 1347, he bought the parish of Tunstall, Kent.

 Manny also took part in the campaigns of the Earl of Derby in Guyenne, being present at the battles of Bergerac and Auberoche.
 He was summoned to parliament as a baron by writ from 12 November 1347 to 8 January 1371.
 In 1359, he was made a Knight of the Garter, succeeding John, Lord Grey (died 1 September 1359), and at various times he received extensive grants of land both in England and in France.
 He was frequently employed by King Edward in the conduct of diplomatic negotiations as well as in military commands.
 He was one of those charged with the safe custody of the French king John II when a prisoner at Calais in 1360; in 1369 he was second in command under John of Gaunt in his invasion of France.